Project Summary

 SEPA

-A State Environmental Policy Act (SEPA) Environmental Checklist was prepared, and a determination of non-significance was issued on June 15, 2018 for the GCP Improvement Program, which includes the three Thorne Road parcels that are the focus of the Off-Dock Container Support Facility proposal.
+A State Environmental Policy Act (SEPA) environmental checklist was prepared, and a determination of non-significance was issued on June 15, 2018 for the General Central Peninsula (GCP) Improvement Program, which includes the three Thorne Road parcels where the container support facility will be built.

 NEPA

 The U.S. Department of Transportation Maritime Administration (MARAD) awarded funds to the Port under the Port Infrastructure Development Program to be used for improvements to Port properties.
-The use of these funds requires National Environmental Policy Act (NEPA) compliance, which will be provided through the Environmental Assessment (EA) process.
-MARAD will serve as the lead federal agency for this NEPA EA.
+The use of these funds requires National Environmental Policy Act (NEPA) compliance, which was provided through the Environmental Assessment (EA) process.
+MARAD served as the lead federal agency for this NEPA EA.
 An EA public scoping comment period was open from July 1 to July 30, 2022.
-An Environmental Assessment was completed and a Finding of No Significant Impact was issued by the MARAD in January 2023.
+An Environmental Assessment was completed, and a finding of No Significant Impact was issued by MARAD in January 2023.

 Environmental Permitting